 How To Download Sn0wBreeze

 Sn0wBreeze was created by a single developer by the alias of iH8Sn0w.
 You can download the latest version of Sn0wBreeze from the official iH8Sn0w website, along with all of his other utilities. iJailbreak also maintains a downloads section that always contains the latest version of Sn0wBreeze.
-Simply click here to visit the iJailbreak Downloads Section and download the version of Sn0wBreeze that is bold.
+Visit the iJailbreak Downloads Section and download the version of Sn0wBreeze that is bold.
 This signifies that it is the latest version.

 The Basics Of Sn0wBreeze